Commonwealth seeks common response to climate threat

 Many small developing countries have complained about the cumbersome procedures being followed by the GCF.
-At COP23 in Bonn last month, a bureaucrat from an African country said that her government decided to withdraw its application for GCF funding “when we found out that preparing the proposal would take up such a large chunk of the money we could possibly get, and we’d have to have foreign consultants prepare that proposal.”
+At COP23 in Bonn, a bureaucrat from an African country said that her government decided to withdraw its application for GCF funding “when we found out that preparing the proposal would take up such a large chunk of the money we could possibly get, and we’d have to have foreign consultants prepare that proposal.”

 To tackle this problem, Scotland says: “We have advisers on ground to help with applications and skills building.
 We have a hub and a spoke in each region, plus country advisers.
 Seven out of 18 advisers are already in place.
 Australia has given the maximum amount of money for this fund.
 I’m hoping more Commonwealth countries will assist.”

 By now, many countries – including Commonwealth countries – have considerable experience in dealing with the impacts of climate change.
 Some have developed drought or flood resistant seeds, some have improved water harvesting and so on.
 The Commonwealth Secretariat is putting these experiences together for the benefit of all member countries.

 “We’re also starting the Commonwealth Innovation Hub to collect solutions from all countries,” says Scotland, “to see what has worked in tackling climate change and what hasn’t.
 India’s Smart Cities Mission is important in this regard.
 I hope to learn more about this, especially what India is doing so that its SME (small and medium enterprises) network can deal with the climate crisis.
 India, Singapore, UK – all ministries are interested in this.”